digrouz/docker-alp-fetchmail/README.md

-# docker-alp-fetchmail
+# docker-fetchmail
-Install fetchmail, procmail and msmtp into an Alpine Linux Container
+Install fetchmail, procmail and msmtp into a Linux Container